 - Partial and Full ID’s Dwarf Minke Whale Research

-- The Dwarf Minke Whales are on the Great Barrier Reef Ribbon Reefs
+- The Dwarf Minke Whales are on the Great Barrier Reef

-- A Scuba Woman & a Minke Whale connect on the Great Barrier Reef
+- A Scuba Woman & Dwarf Minke Whale Intimately Connect

 Dwarf Minke Whales on the Ribbon Reefs Great Barrier Reef

-Aboard Mike Ball’s the Spoilsport, swimming with Dwarf Minke Whales
+Aboard Mike Ball’s The Spoilsport, Swimming with Dwarf Minke Whales

 Mike Ball’s Spoilsport is the perfect vessel for our liveaboard.
 It soon becomes home with comfortable cabins, delicious meals, and a spacious dive deck.
 Our cabins are easily accessible from the dive deck with a hot shower and air conditioning.
 Photographers have ample room for their camera equipment, the crew is always on hand to help, and gearing up is easy.